Cambo oil field: Objections

 The proposed development of the site led to criticism from environmental groups, not only for the carbon emissions, but also for the marine damage that a pipeline would cause.
 The Environmental Law Alliance Worldwide stated that the Faroe-Shetland sponge belt, which is a marine protected area, could be at risk.
 The first minister of Scotland, Nicola Sturgeon, stated in November 2021 that she believed the project should not go ahead, prompting criticism from the former head of communications for the Scottish National Party (SNP), David Mutch.
-He said "Stop Cambo doesn’t get us very far.
-In fact, it gets us unemployment and more imported oil for decades.....I think it is disappointing, I’m not sure it makes a lot of sense and it is also at odds with what the First Minister was saying just last week at the COP26 conference in Glasgow."
+He said "Stop Cambo doesn't get us very far.
+In fact, it gets us unemployment and more imported oil for decades.....I think it is disappointing, I'm not sure it makes a lot of sense and it is also at odds with what the First Minister was saying just last week at the COP26 conference in Glasgow."
 The announcement also caused a backlash from members of her own party (SNP) who represented the areas which had a high proportion of jobs in the oil and gas sector.
 However, the Scottish Green Party welcomed the decision from the first minister, with their spokesperson Mark Fuskell stating "She is absolutely right that expanding oil and gas is folly during the pressing climate crisis."
 The Scottish section of Friends of The Earth said: "We welcome the First Minister's acknowledgement that there is no credible climate test that the Cambo oil field could ever pass.
 This is an important progression of the Scottish Government's position, which must now translate into clear opposition to all new fossil fuel projects."

 Abandonment and reinstatement

 In December 2021, development of the oil field was "paused" by Siccar Point Energy, after Shell withdrew from the venture.
 In the run-up to the COP 26 environmental summit, accusations by various campaign groups were levelled against the UK and Scottish governments of them being hypocritical over allowing the project to go ahead, whilst maintaining the need to reduce carbon emissions.
 In March 2022, Siccar Point Energy applied to extend the licences for the project, which were due to expire at the end of March 2022, whilst Shell were re-considering the project, just three months after abandoning it.
-Although not confirmed by Shell directly, the 2022 War in Ukraine, which saw restrictions on oil and gas supplies from Russia, prompted renewed thinking regarding projects such as Cambo oil field.
+Although not confirmed by Shell directly, the Russian invasion of Ukraine, which saw restrictions on oil and gas supplies from Russia, prompted renewed thinking regarding projects such as Cambo oil field.
 In April 2022, Siccar Point Energy was bought out by Ithaca Energy.